 Another point to consider when partaking in Pride is being mindful of your privilege.
 Allies should be using their privilege to support — not appropriate — the celebration.
 This also means extending your privilege to protect those in the LGBTQ+ community who may face homophobic and transphobic comments and threats.

 If you're an ally stepping into another community's celebratory space, whether at a parade or events around campus, please be considerate by acting respectfully.
 Prioritize the requests and needs of people in the LGBTQ+ community, but remember that the community is not a monolith — the best way to provide support might differ for different community members.

 As a college student, you can work with campus organizations, faculty members, and diversity office coordinators at your university to help celebrate Pride.
 Many schools are invested in building more inclusive environments and working to ensure that there is no discrimination based on sexual orientation or gender identity on campus.

 By lending a hand in organizing and volunteering for events, you can put your support into action.
-When you help "do the work" by supporting these events, you both honor the history of the Pride movement and celebrate the continuing achievements of the LGBTQ+ community.
+When you help "do the work" by supporting these events, you honor the Pride movement's history and celebrate the continuing achievements of the LGBTQ+ community.

 10 On-Campus Pride Month Activities